Film... (TV programme): Jonathan Ross (1999–2010)

+Jonathan Ross in 2007.
+He was chosen as the second host for Film...

 Jonathan Ross was chosen as the next host, and presented the show from 1999 until March 2010.
 Reflecting the change in host, the phrase "with Jonathan Ross" was appended to the show's title.

 Ross began presenting the show as Film '99 in March 1999, on a contract reportedly worth £500,000 a year.
 Ross, described by the BBC as a long-time film buff and fan of cult movies, stated that he had dreamt of doing the job since childhood.

 To mark the turn of the millennium, the viewers of Film 99 voted in a poll to name their favourite film of the century, with the top 100 published by the BBC and with Star Wars coming top overall.
 Following the millennium, the show switched from the two-digit format to using the full year in the title, i.e. Film 2000, Film 2001...

 Film 2008 was briefly removed from the schedules during Ross's 12-week suspension from all BBC activities following the Sachsgate controversy.

 Ross presented the programme for the last time on 17 March 2010.
 This came after he announced in January 2010 that he would not be renewing his BBC contract, with his BBC One chat show and BBC Radio 2 show both also finishing in July 2010.